 We own and operate late model turbo-diesel mid sized coaches, our oldest coach was built in 2014.
 The coaches are comfortably appointed with customised interiors and climate control.
 They are fitted with comfortable seats with lap belts.
 Your luggage will be stowed in a purpose built luggage compartment or trailer during the day, and there's space for you to bring a day bag with anything you need on board.
 There are no toilets on our coaches, but we make stops every 2 - 3 hours, at least.

 The biggest benefit of travelling in the coaches we use that we take you to places the larger touring coaches can't, off the beaten track like Okarito Lagoon or the back road to Waitangi, where the best views of the Bay of Islands are!

 Lots of people tell us they really want to get outside and walk while they're here, and that's just the way our tours have been designed.
-All the way around on your tour you'll have plenty of chances to get out and walk, in alpine scenery at Mt Cook, up historic Flagstaff Hill in the Bay of Islands or a full day hike on the famous Routeburn Track, just to name a few.
+All the way around on your tour you'll have plenty of chances to get out and walk, in alpine scenery at Mt Cook, up historic Flagstaff Hill in the Bay of Islands or a day hike in the Abel Tasman National Park, just to name a few.
 If you're a walker, then New Zealand will be paradise to you.
 Find out all about the short walks you'll be able to enjoy on your tour here.

 Questions about bookings, payments, cancellations and insurance

 1. Give us a call on one of our toll free numbers : USA/Canada: 1877 796 0415; UK and Europe: 0800 058 8153, Australia: 1800 449 596 and New Zealand 0800 662 462.